 NEXT CHANGE (New clause)

+4.3.3A MBS AF

+The MBS AF is an optional entity that performs the following functions to support MBS User Services:

+- Delivering unicast User Service Announcements to the MBSF Client via reference point MBS-5.

+The MBS AF is configured by the MBSF at reference point MBS-3.
+This interaction is not further defined by the present document.

+The MBS AF may be deployed as a standalone entity, or its functions may be co-located with other Network Functions such as the MBSF (see clause 4.3.2), or the 5GMS AF defined in TS 26.501 [7].

 NEXT CHANGE

 4.3.4 MBS AS

-The MBS AS performs the following functions to support MBS User Services:
+The MBS AS is an optional entity that performs the following functions to support MBS User Services:

 - Providing a byte-range file repair service to the MBSTF Client (via reference point MBS-4-UC) for use with the Object Distribution Method.

-The MBS AS is configured by the MBSF.
+The MBS AS is configured by the MBSF at reference point MBS-9.
 The MBS AS may acquire content from the MBSTF.
 These interactions are not further defined by the present document.

-The MBS AS may be deployed as a standalone function, or it may be co-located with other Network Functions such as the MBSTF (see clause 4.3.3) or the 5GMS AS defined in TS 26.501 [7].
+The MBS AS may be deployed as a standalone entity, or its functions may be co-located with other Network Functions such as the MBSTF (see clause 4.3.3) or the 5GMS AS defined in TS 26.501 [7].

 NEXT CHANGE (New clause)

+4.3.4A MBSSF

+The MBS Security Function (MBSSF) is an optional entity defined in clause 6.13 of TS 23.247 [5] that performs the following functions to support MBS User Services:

+- Providing a security anchor to the MBSTF Client (see clause 4.3.5) via reference point MBS-10, realising the User Plane security procedure defined in clause W.4.1.3 of TS 33.501 [18].

+In deployment, the MBSSF may be co-located with the MBSF or with the MBSTF, as described in clause 6.13 of TS 23.247 [5].
+Interactions and procedures between these three functions are not defined in the present document.

 NEXT CHANGE

 4.3.5 MBS Client